Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Results

 The inhomogeneous broadening effect in FID can be removed by applying the Hahn-echo pulse sequence.
-Fig.\ref{fig_t2} (c) and (d) show the computed Hahn-echo signals of the Nb-vacancy and Mo-vacancy, respectively, under three different magnetic field strengths.
-Notably, we observe that the decoherence occurs at two different time scales: early partial collapse within a $\mu s$ time-scale followed by a gradual decay over millisecond timescale.
+Figure \ref{fig_t2}(c) and (d) show the computed Hahn-echo signals of the $\nbvo$ and $\movo$, respectively, under three different magnetic field strengths.
+Notably, we observe that the decoherence occurs on two different time scales: an initial partial collapse within the $\mu s$ range, followed by a gradual decay on the millisecond timescale.
 The gradual coherence decay is due to the dynamical fluctuation of the nuclear spin bath arising from the magnetic dipolar coupling between nuclear spins~\cite{zhaoDecoherenceDynamicalDecoupling2012}.
-We find that the gradual coherence decay following the early partial collapse is well saturated above the magnetic field of 300 G and it is described by a stretched exponential function with the exponent to be 2.49 (2.32) and the $\ttwo$ time to be 4.04 (3.96) ms for $\movo$ ($\nbvo$) complex.
-We note that the gradual coherence decay is saturated above 300 G as the single-nuclear spin flips or pair-spin flips other than the nuclear spin flip-flop transitions in the bath are suppressed due to large energy gaps between the nuclear spin levels in the bath induced by the Zeeman effect~\cite{zhaoDecoherenceDynamicalDecoupling2012}.
+We find that the gradual decay saturates above 300 G and is described by a stretched exponential function with exponents of 2.49 (2.32) and the $\ttwo$ times of 4.04 (3.96) ms for $\movo$, and $\nbvo$ in the parentheses, respectively.
+This saturation is attributed to the suppression of spin-flip transitions other than the spin flip-flop transitions in the bath, caused by large energy gaps between nuclear spin levels due to the Zeeman effect~\cite{zhaoDecoherenceDynamicalDecoupling2012}.

-For the early partial collapse shown in Fig.\ref{fig_t2} (c) and (d), we find that strain-induced inhomogeneous quadrupole interactions around the defect site (see Supplementary Table 1) are key to understand their origin.
-The variation of the quadrupole interaction around the defect leads to varied precession frequencies of the nuclear spins~\cite{roseSpinCoherence14N2017}, giving rise to irregular electron spin echo envelop modulation (ESEEM)~\cite{mimsEnvelopeModulationSpinEcho1972,yangElectronSpinDecoherence2014,bulancea-lindvallIsotopePurificationInducedReductionSpinRelaxation2023}.
-In Supplementary Figure 2, we show that such early coherence collapse vanishes in a hypothetical bath model, for which the quadrupole interaction is removed from the spin Hamiltonian, which confirms the early collapse of the coherence being rooted in the quadrupole interaction.
-We also find that the partial coherence collapse vanishes by increasing the external magnetic field strength above 3 T as the Lamor frequency becomes the dominant and common frequency of the nuclear spins and the ESEEM depth is suppressed.
+For the early partial collapse observed in Figure \ref{fig_t2}(c) and (d), we attribute its origin to strain-induced inhomogeneous quadrupole interactions around the defect site (see SI~\cite{SI} Table S9).
+The variation in quadrupole interactions leads to differing precession frequencies of the nuclear spins~\cite{roseSpinCoherence14N2017}, causing irregular electron spin echo envelope modulation (ESEEM)~\cite{mimsEnvelopeModulationSpinEcho1972,yangElectronSpinDecoherence2014,bulancea-lindvallIsotopePurificationInducedReductionSpinRelaxation2023}.
+In SI~\cite{SI} Figure S12, we demonstrate that this early coherence collapse disappears in a hypothetical bath model, where quadrupole interactions are removed from the spin Hamiltonian, confirming that the collapse is due to quadrupole interactions.
+Additionally, the partial coherence collapse disappears above 3 T, where the Lamor frequency becomes the dominant frequency of the nuclear spins, suppressing the ESEEM depth.